zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

     - 5ubterranean
 ---

-On this blog post we will solve all currently available challenges on [Caido labs](https://labs.cai.do/), while this first batch only showcases some easy vulnerabilities we will use some interesting features of Zaproxy to solve them.
+On this blog post we will solve all currently available challenges on [Caido labs](https://labs.cai.do/), while this first batch only showcases some easy vulnerabilities we will use some interesting features of ZAP to solve them.

 ## Match and Replace